jwt-rs/jwt-ui/README.md

 [TOKEN] JWT token to decode [mandatory for stdout mode, optional for TUI mode]

 Options:

-`-s, --stdout` whether the CLI should run in TUI mode or just print to stdout `-j, --json` whether stdout should be formatted as JSON `-t, --tick-rate <TICK_RATE>` Set the tick rate (milliseconds): the lower the number the higher the FPS.
+- `-s, --stdout` whether the CLI should run in TUI mode or just print to stdout
+- `-j, --json` whether stdout should be formatted as JSON
+- `-t, --tick-rate <TICK_RATE>` Set the tick rate (milliseconds): the lower the number the higher the FPS.
 Must be less than 1000 [default: 250]
-`-S, --secret <SECRET>` secret for validating the JWT [default: ] `-h, --help` Print help
+- `-S, --secret <SECRET>` secret for validating the JWT.
+Can be text, file path (beginning with @) or base64 encoded string (beginning with b64:) [default: ]
+- `-h, --help` Print help
-`-V, --version` Print version
+- `-V, --version` Print version

-## Limitations/Known issues

-## Features

-- Fully offline
-- Dark/Light themes
-- Sensible keyboard shortcuts
+If you are looking for a non TUI CLI, check out [jwt-cli](https://github.com/mike-engel/jwt-cli)

 ## Screenshots